I-am-Frend/Simply-do/README.md

 ### Testing
 The application was tested manually during the whole development process.
 All testing occurred in the IDE that Codeanywhere provides.

+- There was a few application breaking bugs inside of my prior code, to fix the issues I looked up a simple menu package and started using that.

 ###### Validator results